Eagle Rock and Curracurrong Falls (Via Wattamolla)

 1. Providential Point Lookout (optional)

-The following map shows these highlights from 1 to 4, starting from the Wattamolla Car Park:
+The following map shows these highlights from 1 to 4, starting from the car parking area at Wattamolla Beach.

 Map of the walk to Eagle Rock and Curracurrong Falls

-The Providential Point Lookout is optional and can be accessed via a short detour from the car park.
+The trail to Providential Point Lookout is optional but can be accessed via a short detour from the car park.

-It’s a great lookout, so it’s certainly recommended to do this side trip, as the ocean and coastal views are fantastic.
+It’s a great lookout, so we do recommend doing this detour because the ocean and coastal views are fantastic.

-If you’re going straight to Eagle Rock, you can find the starting point of the track at the southern end of the car park.
-Keep an eye out for a sign that says Royal Coastal Walk and Curracurrong.
+If you’re heading straight to Eagle Rock (and skipping Providential Point), you can find the starting point of the track at the southern end of the car park.
+Look for a sign that says Royal Coastal Walk and Curracurrong.

 Otherwise, if you’re going via the Providential Point Lookout, look for the start of that trail at the eastern side of the main parking area.
-This short trail runs parallel to the Wattamolla lagoon and beach.
+That short trail runs parallel to the Wattamolla Lagoon and Beach.

 1. Providential Point Lookout

-It’s an easy 350 metres from the Wattamolla parking area to the Providential Point Lookout, which has a small fenced viewing platform.
+It’s an easy 350-metre walk from the Wattamolla car park to the Providential Point Lookout, where a small, fenced viewing platform awaits.

 Providential Point Lookout

-From the lookout, follow the path heading south, which connects with the Coast Track and the track to Eagle Rock.
-This junction is actually not very clear and is easy to miss, especially when hiking northbound.
+From the lookout, follow the path south, which connects to the Coast Track and the trail to Eagle Rock.
+Keep in mind that this junction can be a bit tricky to spot, especially when hiking northbound.

-For that reason, it may be a good idea to visit Providential Point Lookout on the way to Eagle Rock, heading south, rather than on the way back, as you might miss the path to this lookout.
+For this reason, it’s a good idea to visit Providential Point Lookout on your way to Eagle Rock, rather than on the return trip, to avoid missing the path.

-About 1km south of Wattamolla, the track crosses Curracurrang Gully via a set of stepping stones.
-This is where Curracurrang Cove is located, a picturesque area where the gully meets the ocean.
+About 1 km south of Wattamolla, the path crosses Curracurrang Gully via a set of stepping stones, leading to Curracurrang Cove, a picturesque spot where the gully meets the ocean.

 Curracurrang Gully and Cove